Gene Chizik: Early years

 Chizik began his coaching career at Seminole High School, serving as their defensive coordinator and inside linebacker coach from 1986 to 1988.
+While coaching at Seminole High School, he taught at Bauder Elementary School.
 He then became a graduate assistant at Clemson from 1988 to 1989, working with the outside linebackers.
 During his time at Clemson he coached in the 1988 Citrus Bowl and the 1989 Gator Bowl, under secondary coach Bill Oliver.

 His initial full-time coaching job was as the defensive ends coach at Middle Tennessee State from 1990 to 1991.
 In 1990, the Blue Raiders won the Ohio Valley Conference championship.
 His next assignment was at Stephen F. Austin State University, serving as their linebackers coach from 1992 to 1995.
 SFA advanced to the Division I-AA semifinals in 1995.
 He was then promoted to the defensive coordinator role, which he held from 1996 to 1997.
-He then served as the defensive coordinator and secondary coach for Central Florida from 1998 to 2001.
+He then served as the defensive coordinator and secondary coach for the UCF Knights from 1998 to 2001.

-While at Central Florida in Orlando, Chizik frequently visited practice sessions of the NFL's Tampa Bay Buccaneers studying the team's defensive scheme developed by then-Buccaneers head coach Tony Dungy, defensive coordinator Monte Kiffin and linebackers coach Lovie Smith.
+While at UCF in Orlando, Chizik frequently visited practice sessions of the NFL's Tampa Bay Buccaneers studying the team's defensive scheme developed by then-Buccaneers head coach Tony Dungy, defensive coordinator Monte Kiffin and linebackers coach Lovie Smith.

 Chizik later employed a very similar scheme at Auburn, where he served again as the defensive coordinator and secondary coach from 2002 to 2004.
 During this time, he had some of the greatest successes of his career to date.
 He coached in three bowl games, the 2003 Capital One Bowl, 2004 Music City Bowl, and 2005 Sugar Bowl.
 His 2004 defensive unit led the country in scoring defense, giving up 11.3 points per game, and the total defense ranked 5th, which is the same ranking the 2003 team recorded.
 He garnered the 2004 Broyles Award, which is given each year to the top assistant coach in the nation.
 The 2004 Auburn Tigers football team finished 13–0 that year, won the SEC title, and defeated Virginia Tech in the Sugar Bowl.
 It placed second in the final AP and Coaches polls.

 In 2005, Chizik was hired by Texas to serve as their co-defensive coordinator, assistant head coach, and linebackers coach.
 During his time at Texas, the team won the 2005 NCAA Division I-A national football championship by defeating USC in the 2006 Rose Bowl.